rmotr-students-code/002-pyp-demoday-g1/README.md

 ### Bugs
 + Flashes are not dismissable
++ 404 screen is broken.
+Image not loading.

 ### Optional

-+ Make it mobile friendly, add media-queries
++ Make it mobile friendly, add media queries
 + Improve Settings page. - Improved it to look better.
 + Add percentage threshold option for preferences
 + Change Preferences so that once an email goes out with that preference,